Introducing Halo Ranch: Part of a resilient future for San Francisco Estuary

 Credit Release

-The first release of credits is expected in late 2023 for Halo Ranch Mitigation Bank, covering wetlands, stream and riparian mitigation needs.
+Credits are now available for the Halo Ranch Mitigation Bank, covering wetlands, stream and riparian mitigation needs.
 It is the only bank in the northern region of the San Francisco Bay estuary area that will offer these credits.
 Site tours are available for both the Halo Ranch Mitigation Bank and the Halo Ranch permittee-responsible mitigation (PRM) turnkey opportunity, which contains habitat for the salt marsh harvest mouse and California’s Ridgway’s rail.
-Photo credit: Drone image by California State Lands Commission
+Photo credit: Drone image by California State Lands Commission.

 Historically, Halo Ranch was a complex of seasonally wet meadows, streams, and riparian habitats situated just upslope of the Petaluma River.
 The seasonally wet meadows and riparian areas transitioned to a tidal marsh abutting the Petaluma River.
 Over time, farmlands replaced the wetlands and riparian habitat, while levee construction severed the hydrological connection to the Petaluma River and San Francisco Estuary.